 How to Get a Personal Loan From Marcus

 Still, if you’re a deal-seeker, you’ll probably want to check out other options first.
 Marcus has low starting rates, but they’re not the lowest out there.
 Furthermore, there’s no option for co-signers, collateral, joint applications, or any other tools to help borrowers with bad credit qualify for a loan at a decent rate.
-Thus, if your credit could use some work, you might want to consider other options.
+So if your credit could use some work, you might want to consider other options.